Option 1: Take your money out.

-If you’re requesting your first withdrawal, download the Westpac KiwiSaver Initial Retirement Withdrawal form.
+If you’re requesting your first withdrawal after reaching Qualifying Age, download the Westpac KiwiSaver Initial Retirement Withdrawal form.

-Once you’ve made your first retirement withdrawal, or if you first joined KiwiSaver when you were over 65, you can make withdrawals using the Westpac KiwiSaver Scheme Subsequent Retirement Withdrawal Form.
+Once you’ve made your first retirement withdrawal, or if you first joined KiwiSaver when you were over 65, you can make withdrawals using the Westpac KiwiSaver Scheme Withdrawal Form.